JosephHonpah/Echo-Guard/README.md

 - **Secure Authentication**: User management with Amazon Cognito
 - **Enhanced Compliance**: Specialized financial compliance checks with Kiro AI

+## How It Works

+EchoGuard follows a streamlined workflow for processing audio recordings:

+1. **Upload Process**:
+   - User uploads an audio file through the web interface
+   - File is stored in an S3 bucket with appropriate metadata
+   - Upload event triggers a Lambda function

+2. **Transcription**:
+   - Lambda function initiates an Amazon Transcribe job
+   - Transcribe processes the audio and generates a text transcript
+   - Completion notification is sent via SNS

+3. **AI Analysis**:
+   - Transcript is analyzed by two AI systems in parallel:
+     - Amazon Bedrock for general compliance analysis
+     - Kiro AI for specialized financial compliance checks
+   - Both systems identify potential compliance issues and assign risk scores

+4. **Results Processing**:
+   - Analysis results are combined and stored in DynamoDB
+   - Compliance score is calculated based on weighted factors
+   - High-risk issues trigger alerts via SNS

+5. **Dashboard Display**:
+   - User views results in the dashboard
+   - Recordings are listed with compliance scores
+   - Detailed view shows specific issues and recommendations

+This serverless architecture ensures scalability, cost-efficiency, and real-time processing of audio recordings.

 ## How to Use

 1. **Authentication**: